AOT-Technologies/forms-flow-ai/USAGE.md

 ## Usage Instructions with examples

-## Employee Feedback
+## Freedom of Information and Protection of Privacy

-> The following instructions are using an example form from the form.io - `Employee Feedback Form`.
+> The following instructions are using an example form from the form.io - `Freedom of Information and Protection of Privacy`.

 * The usage instructions mention the end to end flow of a form is explained for Employee Feedback Form.